Skip to main content Skip to footer

 Studentships

-Cambridge Trust and Clare Hall Boak and Key Masters Studentships
+Cambridge Trust and Clare Hall Coales and Key Masters Studentships

-In collaboration with the Cambridge Trust Masters Studentship programme, Clare Hall is pleased to offer up to six co-funded studentships for entry in 2024.
+In collaboration with the Cambridge Trust Masters Studentship programme, Clare Hall is pleased to offer two co-funded studentships for entry in 2025 to students from any discipline.
 The studentships aim to enable the top-scoring applicants for one-year postgraduate study to benefit from part-cost awards of a variable amount but typically of £12,000 each towards their studies.

 Applications should be made in the usual way for Cambridge Trust Masters Studentships, as detailed on this page.

-It is a condition of the award of the Cambridge Trust and Clare Hall Boak and Key Masters Studentships that successful candidates become a member of Clare Hall.
+It is a condition of the award of the Cambridge Trust and Clare Hall Coales and Key Masters Studentships that successful candidates become a member of Clare Hall.

-Cambridge Opportunity Studentships with the Clare Hall Pippard Fund
+Cambridge Opportunity Studentship with the Clare Hall Pippard Fund

-In collaboration with the Cambridge Trust Opportunity Studentships programme, Clare Hall is pleased to offer two co-funded studentships for entry in 2024.
+In collaboration with the Cambridge Trust Opportunity Studentships programme, Clare Hall is pleased to offer a co-funded studentship for entry in 2025.
 Cambridge Opportunity Studentships are for Masters students from low-income households with experience of educational disadvantage who will be charged University fees at the Home or UK rate.

 Applications should be made in the usual way.
 The criteria for selection for Cambridge Trust Opportunity Studentships are detailed on this page.

-It is a condition of the award of the Cambridge Opportunity Studentships, co-funded by the Pippard Fund, that successful candidates become a member of Clare Hall.
+It is a condition of the award of the Cambridge Opportunity Studentship, co-funded by the Pippard Fund, that successful candidates become a member of Clare Hall.

 Ivan D Jankovic PhD Studentship (for a Serbian national)

-The Ivan D Jankovic PhD Studentship will next be offered for entry in 2025-6.
+The Ivan D Jankovic PhD Studentship will next be offered for entry in Michaelmas Term 2025 and applicants should indicate they wish to be considered for the studentship in their University application.

 Bursaries